General Course Information

 Yes.
 Students are required to collect and preserve specimens from trees, ferns, wildflowers, and insects (found-dead insects are acceptable).
 These collections aid the students’ understanding of the subject matter and are useful when teaching others.

-If a student withdraws before the first class, the refund is the tuition amount less $20.00.
+If a student withdraws before the first class, the refund is the tuition paid by the student less the cost of any books and materials the withdrawing student keeps (if any) and a $20 administrative fee.
 If a student withdraws prior to the third class, the refund is 20% of tuition.
 After the third class, there will be no refund for any reason, including illness.
+If a student withdraws, the student is required to return any MMNP equipment or other materials loaned to the student by MMNP (for example, binoculars or a microscope).

 MMNP requires payment in full upon enrollment, but in exceptional circumstances MMNP can offer a limited payment plan.